 We foster an ethos where you will produce socially, culturally and environmentally responsive design proposals, drawing upon best practice and the wide-ranging expertise of our teaching teams.

-This degree is accredited by the Chartered Society of Designers so you will develop all the knowledge and skills you need to become professionally qualified.
-Once you have successfully completed your studies, you are entitled to become a member of the society.
+This degree is accredited by the Chartered Society of Designers, so you will develop all the knowledge and skills you need to become professionally qualified.
+Once you have successfully completed your studies, you are automatically eligible to become Associate Member of the Chartered Society of Designers (Assoc.CSD).

 Raising your professional profile further still, you will also become eligible to join the British Institute of Interior Design (BIID) as an Associate Member on the Professional Pathway working at Level 3.
 If you complete a placement year and the associated Diploma in Professional Practice, you would join BIID working at Level 4.